 Figure 4: High/Low of the day

 This diagram can help estimate the probability that a trade will be successful in the chosen direction.
-For example, if the price has fallen to the “lower” level of a local range at the time when the minimum of the day is most likely occurs then it may be a great time to buy.
+For example, if the price falls to the ‘lower‘ level of the local range at a time when the minimum of the day is most likely occurs, then it will be a great time to buy.

 4. Weekly / monthly seasonality in volatility

 The seasonality is an important factor in Forex trading.
-For example, the volatility can narrow during Monday and expand during other days of the week.
+For example, volatility can narrow during Monday and expand during other days of the week.
 There is a fundamental difference in how some currency pairs behave during summer, winter, etc.

 Figure 5: Weekly / monthly seasonality

 5. Price Action

-The study shows how the price moves (up or down) after a certain (upward or downward) price movement has occurred.
+The study shows how the price moves (up or down) after a certain (upward or downward) price movement.

 Let’s look at an example with EURUSD pair.

 Figure 6: Mean reversion pattern during the first hours of the London FX Session (when the Forex market opens in London)

-The green bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the upward price movement has exceeded 50% of the daily ATR then the price moves down (on average) by 17/13% over the next 4 bars.
+The green bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the upward price movement exceeds 50% of the daily ATR, then the price moves down (on average) by 17/13% over the next 4 bars.

-The red bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the downward price movement has exceeded 50% of the daily ATR then the price moves up (on average) by 14/22% over the next 4 bars.
+The red bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the downward price movement exceeds 50% of the daily ATR, then the price moves up (on average) by 14/22% over the next 4 bars.

 Take notice of the time after 10:30 (2).
-The lack of trends means that the price movement after 10:30 does not depend on the previous short-term price movements.
+The lack of trends means that the price movements after 10:30 do not depend on previous short-term price movements.

-Now let’s try to test this simple pattern using the Belkaglazer:
+Let’s try to test this simple pattern using the Belkaglazer EA: